 n April 2020, NASPA began researching student subpopulations and ways to think about their identities, mindsets, and motivations.
-Part of the background research involved conducting a theme analysis of Gohn and Albin's (2006) Understanding College Student Subpopulations:A Guide for Student Affairs Professionals.
-Additional analysis included desk research and an examination of two books published by the National Resource Center for the First-Year Experience and Students in Transition: Schreiner et al.'s (2012) Thriving in Transitions: A Research-Based Approach to College Student Success; and Baldwin et al.'s (2020) Promoting Belonging, Growth Mindset, and Resilience to Foster Student Success.
+Part of the background research involved a theme analysis of Gohn and Albin's (2006) Understanding College Student Subpopulations: A Guide for Student Affairs Professionals.
+Additional analysis included desk research and a review of two books published by the National Resource Center for the First-Year Experience and Students in Transition: Schreiner et al.'s (2012) Thriving in Transitions: A Research-Based Approach to College Student Success and Baldwin et al.'s (2020) Promoting Belonging, Growth Mindset, and Resilience to Foster Student Success.

-NASPA then conducted semistructured interviews with 33 student affairs professionals to explore student experiences and development in relation to student identities.
-Interviewees include several chapter authors of the Understanding College Student Subpopulations book and representatives from 13 of NASPA's 37 Knowledge Communities, which are member-driven volunteer networks that support communitycurated resources, opportunities to leverage expertise into meaningful initiatives, and development strategies and tactics to advance key higher education issues (NASPA, n.d.-a).
+To examine student experiences and development in relation to student identities.
+NASPA then conducted semistructured interviews with 37 student affairs professionals.
+Interviewees include several chapter authors of the Understanding College Student Subpopulations book and representatives from 14 of NASPA's 37 Knowledge Communities; these member-driven volunteer networks support communitycurated resources, opportunities to leverage expertise into meaningful initiatives, and development strategies and tactics to advance key higher education issues (NASPA, n.d.-a).

-Interviews examined the following:
+Interviews explored the following topics: